Bayesian Networks - CANCELLED

 - No Honours Class

 Due to unforeseen circumstances, the Bayesian Networks course will not be given in Spring semester 2017-2018.
 The course will be replaced by the course Reinforcement Learning.
 All students who have registered for the Bayesian Networks course are advised to follow the Reinforcement Learning course.
-More information about course content will be provided as soon as possible.

 The student should have taken a course in AI.